indra100x/admin-central-app/README.md

 - **Retries**: If a TCP request fails, the system retries with increasing delays.
 - **Queue System**: All critical TCP requests run in the background to prevent crashes.

----

-## Next Steps
-🔹 **Would you like real-time notifications for stock alerts?**
-🔹 **Do you need a dashboard to monitor stock levels & reports?**
-🔹 **Should we implement role-based permissions for future scalability?**

-Let me know how we should improve this! 🚀